-Wherever I travel, I learn how various types of weather affect people in different countries and regions.
+Wherever I travel, I learn how various types of weather affects people in different countries and regions.

 For example, when there is a snow storm in some places, life shuts down.
 Schools close, and people stay home from work because of the snow.
 Yet, in other places, people living in cold climates adapt so that even when heavy snow is falling, life goes on as usual.
 The people are prepared for snow; within minutes the snow plows clear the roads so cars and buses can get people to work or school.
 Putting on their heavy coats, these people trudge out in the snow to do what they need to do.
 It is rare that life stops in certain places because of the weather, whereas in many other places snow shuts down the city.